Straits of Mackinac, Michigan

 Enbridge’s Line 5 supplies approximately 45 per cent of Ontario’s crude oil needs and about half the fuel used by Quebec’s refineries to make gasoline.
 A Line 5 shutdown would send fuel prices in these provinces skyrocketing and new supply would need to be sourced via tanker and rail, or long-term investments in new pipeline infrastructure would be required.
 Anyone familiar with the investment climate for new oil and gas projects in Canada over the past several years knows today that a new pipeline is highly unlikely.

-According to Enbridge, rail could replace just 10 per cent of the lost oil supply to regional refineries, meaning a lot more tankers would have to sail into the Great Lakes to maintain adequate supply.
+According to Enbridge, rail could replace just 10 per cent of the lost oil supply to regional refineries, meaning a lot more tankers would have to sail into the Great Lakes to maintain an adequate supply.
 Surely, Line 5 opponents would be in a massive uproar about increased tanker traffic on the Great Lakes as well, which makes you wonder if these protesters ever consider the cause-and-effect relationship between their activism to shutdown pipelines carrying Canadian oil and how it influences sources of supply and the global environment.

 Give for example the fact that these tankers would likely be carrying oil produced by nations with much lower scores on Environmental, Social and Governance (ESG) metrics versus Canada and have to travel vast 'GHG-emitting' distances to reach the Great Lakes.
 None of this makes even a smidgen of sense.